-Bristol-Myers Squibb Company (BMY) is a leading drug manufacturers-general business with stocks listed in the US.
-It opened the day at US$60.5 after a previous close of US$60.63.
-During the day the price has varied from a low of USD60.17 to a high of USD61.1.
-The latest price was USD60.23 (25 minute delay).
+Bristol-Myers Squibb Company (BMY) is a leading drug manufacturers - general business with stocks listed in the US.
+It opened the day at US$50.26 after a previous close of US$50.16.
+During the day the price has varied from a low of USD50.09 to a high of USD50.535.
+The latest price was USD50.31 (25 minute delay).
 Bristol-Myers Squibb Company is listed on the NYSE.
 All prices are listed in US Dollars.

 How to buy shares in Bristol-Myers Squibb Company

 - Search for Bristol-Myers Squibb Company.
 Find the share by name or ticker symbol: BMY.
-Research its history to confirm it's a solid investment against your financial goals.
+Research its history to confirm it's a solid investment that matches your financial goals.

 - Check in on your investment.
 Congratulations, you own a part of Bristol-Myers Squibb Company.
 Optimise your portfolio by tracking how your stock — and even the business — performs with an eye on the long term.
-You may be eligible for dividends and shareholder voting rights on directors and management that can affect your stock.
+You may be eligible for dividends and shareholder voting rights.

 What's in this guide?